IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-Files_content.md

 cd data
 ```

-Check you are in the expected folder with `pwd`:
+Check you are in the expected directory with `pwd`:

 ```bash
 pwd